danielchatfield/prolog-99-problems/README.md

 These are my solutions to the [99 problems](https://sites.google.com/site/prologsite/prolog-problems) by Werner Hett.

+I occasionally adapt the question (e.g. indexes should start at 0 not 1) but they are essentially the same.

 >The purpose of this problem collection is to give you the opportunity to practice your skills in logic programming.
 Your goal should be to find the most elegant solution of the given problems.
 Efficiency is important, but logical